ohsuz/Madcamp-Week1-TabApp/README.md

 > Make your own special vocabulary without the hassle of having to type each word by hand:raised_hand:

 :heavy_check_mark: **How to create a vocabulary**
-- Write the name of the vocabulary and select the desired language
+- Write the name of the vocabulary and select the language you want.
-- Modifying or Deleting the vocabulary is also available by long clicking or swiping left
+- Modifying or deleting the vocabulary is also available by long clicking or swiping left.

 <div>
 <img width="30%" src="https://user-images.githubusercontent.com/59340911/91049997-ff1fb500-e658-11ea-96cc-fdf1da977467.jpg">